Venous Doppler and CVI

 Venous Doppler Examination Procedure Process

-During the venous Doppler procedure, a clear gel is applied to the skin of the targeted area, and a transducer is moved back and forth against the skin to produce images of the internal venous structures.
+During a venous Doppler examination, a clear gel is applied to the skin of the targeted area, and an ultrasound transducer is pressed gently against the skin to produce images of the venous structures and to measure the velocity and direction of the venous blood flow.
 This procedure is painless and takes less than 30 minutes to perform.
-Venous ultrasound is highly effective in identifying blood clots before they lead to serious complications, and also produces clearer images than other imaging procedures.

 Venous ultrasound is the "gold standard" for identifying blood clots as well as for evaluating venous insufficiency.
 The results of this study allow your physician to initiate treatment to relieve symptoms and to prevent serious complications.